Tun Razak Exchange: HSBC Bank Malaysia – Headquarters

-HSBC Bank Malaysia invested USD 250 million for its new headquarters at TRX, and it was reportedly the first foreign bank in Malaysia to invest in the project.
+HSBC Bank Malaysia invested US$250 million for its new headquarters at TRX, and it was reportedly the first foreign bank in Malaysia to invest in the project.
 The new HSBC headquarters, named Menara IQ, will have a minimum office space of 568,000 square feet.
 It has appointed IJM Construction Sdn Bhd as the contractor to undertake the HSBC Malaysia headquarters' design and construction for a contract sum of approximately RM392 million (excluding lifts and facade works).
 HSBC formally relocated its Malaysian headquarters to TRX in March 2022, replacing its old headquarters at Market Square where it had been since British colonial rule.